androidx/androidx/docs/onboarding.md

 This page does **not** cover best practices for the content of changes.
-Please see [Life of a Jetpack Feature](/docs/loaf.md) for details on developing and releasing a library,
+Please see [Life of a Jetpack Feature](/docs/loaf.md) for details on creating and releasing a library or
-[API Guidelines](/docs/api_guidelines/index.md) for best practices regarding public APIs and an overview of the constraints placed on changes.
+[API Guidelines](/docs/api_guidelines/index.md) for best practices regarding library development.

 ## Workstation setup {#setup}